twilio/twilio-video-app-react/README.md

 ### Running a local token server

 This application requires an access token to connect to a Room for Video and a Conversation for Chat.
 The included local token [server](server/index.ts) provides the application with access tokens.
-This token server can be used to run the app localally, and it is the server that is used when this app is run in development mode with `npm start`.
+This token server can be used to run the app locally, and it is the server that is used when this app is run in development mode with `npm start`.
 Perform the following steps to setup the local token server:

 - Create an account in the [Twilio Console](https://www.twilio.com/console).
 - Click on 'Settings' and take note of your Account SID.